mpineda2015/Hello-world/README.md

-# Add your student number here:
+# Add your student number:
-Miguel\
-Jose